petzval/btferret/README.md

 be run from the btferret command line, and this document describes how the same thing (and more) can then be done via your own C code.

-The library includes support for [BeetleIN](#3-11-beetlein-server), which is an app that allows an Android phone/tablet to be used as a touch screen input/output device for a Pi without doing any Android programming.

 Also included is the code for a simple [mesh network example](#3-10-sample), and a [Blue Dot server](#3-12-blue-dot-server) that is another way of controlling a Pi from a phone.
+The [HID Devices](#3-11-HID-Devices) section describes how to program a Human Input Device such as a Bluetooth keyboard.

 In the [reference](#5-reference) section there is a detailed description of the HCI Bluetooth interface, the packet formats and how they are constructed,